-The end of smugglers, find it on the bottom-right of our flavour map.
+The end of smugglers, find it on the bottom-right of our flavor map.

 1) In the past Glenlivet was used to name the 'terroir' in the Speyside region.
 So it's possible to find bottles of Macallan-Glenlivet, Balvenie-Glenlivet, etc.

-2) Their stills are lantern shaped with long, narrow necks, all of which helps produce a light tasting spirit.
+2) Glenlivet stills are lantern shaped with long, narrow necks, all of which helps produce a light tasting spirit.

 Single Malt Whisky